Open source · Free

 Why this plugin exists

-Supaflow still handles authentication, execution, retries, and pipeline state.
-Claude just helps you move through the workflow faster and with less context switching.
+Supaflow handles authentication, execution, retries, and state.
+Claude drives; the platform operates.

 Typical Workflows